Does your organization need an experienced guide?

-Do you develop clinical practice guidelines?
+Do you develop or adopt evidence based clinical practice guidelines?

 Do you want evidence-based quality improvement?

 Do you know where to start?

 Better evidence can help your organization improve the quality of care you deliver AND your bottom line.